MJ12358/fsl-resource-calendar/README.md

 # Prerequisites

-* Enable Field Service in your org.
+* Enable Field Service in your org
 * [Install the FSL managed package](https://fsl.secure.force.com/install)
 * Grab my [Apex Core Utils](https://github.com/MJ12358/apex-core-utils) (CsvBuilder and HolidayUtil are necessary)
+* Assign the "Resource Calendar" permission set to anyone who needs access
+* You _may_ have to adjust "Sharing Settings" to allow public read on "Work Type"

 # Screenshots

 ![Screenshot](images/Capture.PNG)

 ## Filter by Work Type